 - The Mayberry Bible Study, by Stephen Skelton

 - God Unbound: Wisdom from Galatians for the Anxious Church, by Elaine Heath

 - Alpha: The Marriage Course - a video-based curriculum

 - The Parenting Children Course, an Alpha resource

-Still other Life Groups meet year-round and study the Bible and other books.
+Some Life Groups meet year-round and study the Bible and other faith-based books.

 Women have always played an important part in the ministries of Christ.
 At Community, it’s no different.
 Women gather together for spiritual growth, social interaction and in service to others.